practicalwriter/owncloud_quickstart/index.md

 ## User Administration

 Before you create a new user, familiarize yourself with the Users page on your admin dashboard.
-Refer to the [User Configuration](https://doc.owncloud.com/server/10.6/admin_manual/configuration/user/user_configuration.html) page of the ownCloud documenation for a detailed explanation of the dashboard, group management, and advanced adminstrator tasks.
+Refer to the [User Configuration](https://doc.owncloud.com/server/10.6/admin_manual/configuration/user/user_configuration.html) page of the ownCloud documentation for a detailed explanation of the dashboard, group management, and advanced administrator tasks.

 #### Creating a New User